 The Chinese spend on average 1.5 hours per day browsing online, mostly via their smartphone.
 There are now over 550 million smartphones in China.

 It’s also the least costly method when compared to TV ads, physical billboards or events.
-You need to be promoting your business where your audience are most active; this is online.
+You need to be promoting your business where your audience is most active; this is online.

 Problem – You are unknown in Mainland China